 In a felt pen, the marking material is fluid allowing for smooth marks compared to those made by dry drawing mediums.
 Known as the mark-maker, medium-sized ones are ideal for coloring projects while larger types are the favorite for writing on large surfaces like whiteboards, cardboard, and corrugated boxes.

 Chisel, cone, or bullet tips are available and write flawlessly on any non-porous surface.
 How much paint or ink is applied to each mark is totally up to the discretion of the marker pen or felt pen.
 Teachers can create colorful, bold art projects because it allows the ink to flow freely and produce highly saturated colors.

 The fantastic pens with color-pigmented inks suspended inside a water-based gel are known as gel pens.
 It is simpler to see than other pens on dark surfaces since the ink is thick and opaque.
 Even while the ink generates more precise and controlled color lines, it takes longer to dry.

 Gel pens come in bright neon colors that teachers need for vivid writing, drawing, making illustrations, and even for color-coding texts on planners.
 The pens can be used on smooth and non-absorbent surfaces since they are less likely to bleed through the other side of the paper.
 If you are fond of coloring books or mandalas, gel pens are wonderful.

-Generally, gel ink tip measures between 0.5 mm and 0.7 mm., very much capable of creating a nice sharp edge on the line.
+Generally, the gel ink tip measures between 0.5 mm and 0.7 mm., very much capable of creating a nice sharp edge on the line.
 If you’re an elementary teacher, you’ll love the range of neon, glitter, metallic, pastel, saturated, blurred, vibrant, shady, shiny, see-through, glow-in-the-dark, and invisible effects of colors in gel pens.

 There are pens designed with more than one function.
 A multi-functional pen means one pen with a multi-purpose function to give you a multi-purpose option.